 Asbestos Lawsuits Related to ADDSCO

 Generally, the manufacturers of asbestos-containing materials (ACMs) that shipped the products to ADDSCO were in the hot seat for liability.
 Most manufacturers were well aware of asbestos dangers but continued to ship ACMs.
 These suppliers rather than shipyards faced the most lawsuits.

 However, during the 1980s, a number of workers filed a class-action lawsuit against ADDSCO.
 The plaintiffs included boiler workers, insulators, pipefitters, and various other workers.
 The plaintiffs’ jobs put them in constant exposure to asbestos.

 A judge dismissed the class-action lawsuit, ruling that maritime law didn’t cover it.
 Others were successful after filing lawsuits against the manufacturers.

-Regardless, ADDSCO failed to keep its workers safe and ended up using a pension reversion worth $1 million to pay fines for putting people at risk while working, according to an in-depth report by The New York Times.
+Regardless, ADDSCO failed to keep its workers safe and used a pension reversion worth $1 million to pay fines for putting people at risk while working.
+This was according to an in-depth report by The New York Times.

 Page Edited by Patient Advocate Dave Foster

 Dave has been a mesothelioma Patient Advocate for over 10 years.
 He consistently attends all major national and international mesothelioma meetings.
 In doing so, he is able to stay on top of the latest treatments, clinical trials, and research results.
 He also personally meets with mesothelioma patients and their families and connects them with the best medical specialists and legal representatives available.